Tech-invite3GPPspaceIETF RFCsSIP

 Examples of operator policies including network analytics information as inputs for policy decisions included below:

-• Based on the notification of "Load Level Information" of the Network Slice Instance, the PCF may verify if the RFSP index value needs to be modified for a SUPI for which an AM Policy Association is created; this is based on operator policies in the PCF, as defined in clause 6.1.2.1.
+• Based on the "Load Level Information" statistics or predictions of the Network Slice Instance, the PCF may verify if the RFSP index value needs to be modified for a SUPI for which an AM Policy Association is created; this is based on operator policies in the PCF, as defined in clause 6.1.2.1.

 • Based on the "Service Experience" statistics or predictions, the PCF may check the 5QI values assigned to the Application, and may use this as input to calculate and update the authorized QoS for a service data flow template.